 - How can I determine date of manufacture for my DEF?

-- DEF packaging shall have a date code on the product.
-The date code will give you the date it was manufactured.
+- DEF packaging will have a date code on the product.
+The date code will give you the date it was manufactured on.
 The first digit of the date code represents the batch number and the next 6 digits reflect the date that the batch was made and filled.